Do You Have to Use Leverage in XAU USD?

 "Trade FX - Simplify a bit please because I am a Beginner"

-MetaTrader 4 Transactions Panel - What is Gold Leverage for Gold Beginner Traders? - Do You Have to Use Leverage in Gold?
+MetaTrader 4 Transactions Panel - What Amount of Leverage Should Beginner Gold Traders Use? - Do You Need to Use Leverage with Gold?

 If you have $1,000,